Frequently asked questions (FAQs)

 What is the cost of the programme after the funded period?

-The following prices are indicative only and subject to change due to the time between now and the end of the funded period.
+The following prices are indicative only and subject to change due.

-• For the print student workbooks plus student digital and teacher digital, it is $42 per student per year.
+• For the print student workbooks, student digital and teacher digital, it is $42 per student per year.

-• For digital only (student plus teacher) it is $37.80 per student per year.
+• For digital only (student and teacher) it is $37.80 per student, per year.

-• Please note that all teachers get access to all year levels purchased regardless of which year level they teach, enabling them to support students as needed.
-For example, if you purchase Phase 2 with Years 4-6, your Year 5 teacher will be able to access all digital resources for year 4 and 6.
+• Please note that all teachers get access to all year levels purchased regardless of which year level they teach.
+For example, if you purchase Phase 2 with Years 4-6, your Year 5 teacher will be able to access all digital resources for Years 4 and 6.

 Professional Learning and Development (PLD)